tstendara/springboot-employeeApi/README.md

 ## Running the application

-Navigate to the root of the directory.

-To run tests and build JAR file run the following gradle command:
+Navigate to the root of the directory and run the following commands:
-`./gradlew build`

-Run the following command:
-`docker-compose up`
+`./gradlew build` - This will run tests using in-memory H2 DB and once all tests pass, it will continue to  build a JAR file for the application that can be found in the `build/libs` directory.

-This will start two containers - one for MySQL and another for the application JAR file.
+`docker-compose up` - This will start two containers - one for MySQL and another for the application JAR file.
 The JAR container will be available at http://localhost:8080, while the MySQL container will be available at localhost:3306.